 Making new friends is one of the best parts of studying abroad.

-But sometimes, all the distractions of school, work, and cultural difference can but up barriers to meeting new people.
+But sometimes, all the distractions of school, work, and cultural difference can put up barriers to meeting new people.

-To make it easier – here are the seven habits of international students who make tons of friends while they’re studying in Australia.
+To make it easier – here are the seven habits of international students who make tonnes of friends while they’re studying in Australia.

 They find people who share common interests